Master Agreement for AU

 Certain capitalized terms used in this Agreement shall have the meaning assigned to them as set forth herein.

 1.1 Authorized Reseller

-The authorized reseller of Contentstack products that licensed Contentstack software to the Customer under a separate agreement.
+The authorized reseller of Contentstack products that licensed Contentstack software to Customer under a separate agreement.

 1.2 Confidential Information

-all non-public information disclosed by a party to the other party on or before the Effective Date and thereafter which: (a) is marked as “Confidential” or with a comparable legend if disclosed in written, graphic, machine-readable, or other tangible forms; or (b) which should reasonably in good faith be treated as confidential or proprietary based on the nature of the information or the circumstance surrounding its disclosure (including Customer Data).
-Confidential Information does not include information that is: (i) generally known or publicly available, or which, hereafter through no act or failure to act on the part of the recipient, becomes generally known or available; (ii) rightfully known to the recipient at the time of receiving such information; (iii) furnished to the recipient by a third party without restriction on disclosure; or (iv) independently developed by the recipient without having relied on the Confidential Information of the disclosing party.
+All non-public information disclosed by a party to the other party on or before the Effective Date and thereafter which: (a) is marked as “Confidential” or with a comparable legend if disclosed in written, graphic, machine readable or other tangible form; or (b) which should reasonably in good faith be treated as confidential or proprietary based on the nature of the information or the circumstance surrounding its disclosure (including Customer Data).
+Confidential Information does not include information which is: (i) generally known or publicly available, or which, hereafter through no wrongful act or omission on the part of recipient, becomes generally known or available; (ii) rightfully known to recipient at the time of receiving such information; (iii) furnished to recipient by a third party without restriction on disclosure; or (iv) independently developed by recipient without having relied on the Confidential Information of the disclosing party.

 1.3 Customer Data